Jonathan Daniels: Murder

 On August 14, 1965, Daniels was one of a group of 29 protesters, including members of the Student Nonviolent Coordinating Committee (SNCC), who went to Fort Deposit, Alabama, to picket its whites-only stores.
 All of the protesters were arrested.
-They were transported in a garbage truck and taken to jail in the nearby town of Hayneville.
+They were transported in a garbage truck to a jail in the nearby town of Hayneville.
 The police released five juvenile protesters the next day.
 The rest of the group was held for six days in a facility which lacked air conditioning.
 Authorities refused to accept bail for anyone unless everyone was bailed.

 Finally, on August 20, the prisoners were released without transport back to Fort Deposit.
 After release, the group waited near the courthouse jail while one of their members called for transport.
-Daniels with three others—a white Catholic priest and two black female activists—walked to buy a cold soft drink at nearby Varner's Cash Store, one of the few local places to serve non-whites.
+Daniels and three others—a white Catholic priest and two black female activists—walked to buy a cold soft drink at nearby Varner's Cash Store, one of the few local places to serve non-whites.
 But barring the front was Tom L. Coleman, an unpaid special deputy who was holding a shotgun and had a pistol in a holster.
 Coleman threatened the group and leveled his gun at seventeen-year-old Ruby Sales.
-Daniels pushed Sales down and caught the full blast of the shotgun.
-He was instantly killed by shot.
+Daniels pushed Sales down and caught the full blast of the shotgun and was instantly killed.
 Father Richard F. Morrisroe grabbed activist Joyce Bailey and ran with her.
 Coleman shot Morrisroe, severely wounding him in the lower back, and then stopped firing.

 Upon learning of Daniels' murder, Martin Luther King Jr. stated that "one of the most heroic Christian deeds of which I have heard in my entire ministry was performed by Jonathan Daniels."

 A grand jury indicted Coleman for manslaughter.
 Richmond Flowers Sr., the Attorney General of Alabama, believed the charge should have been murder and intervened in the prosecution, but was thwarted by the trial judge T. Werth Thagard.
 He refused to wait until Morrisroe had recovered enough to testify and removed Flowers from the case.
 Coleman claimed self-defense, although Morrisroe and the others were unarmed, and was acquitted of manslaughter charges by an all-white jury.
-(Disfranchisement had resulted in excluding blacks from jury duty, as only voters were called.)
+Disfranchisement had resulted in excluding blacks from jury duty, as only voters were called.
 Flowers described the verdict as representing the "democratic process going down the drain of irrationality, bigotry and improper law enforcement."

 Coleman continued working as an engineer for the state highway department.
 He died at the age of 86 on June 13, 1997, without having faced further prosecution.

-Aftermath and commemoration
+Aftermath

 The murder of an educated, white seminarian who was defending an unarmed teenage girl shocked members of the Episcopal Church and other whites into facing the violent reality of racial inequality in the South.
 Other members worked to continue the civil rights movement and work for social justice.

 Ruby Sales went on to attend Episcopal Theological School (now Episcopal Divinity School).
-She works as a human rights advocate in Washington, DC, and founded an inner-city mission dedicated to Daniels.
+She worked as a human rights advocate in Washington, DC, and founded an inner-city mission dedicated to Daniels.